The rubber duck “squeaked out a win” for a place in the 2013 National Toy Hall of Fame class inducted this month.

 For nearly 10 years, each room at both inns has been accessorized with a three-inch tall, bright yellow greeter.

 “He’s a festive touch of welcome and happiness for all our guests.
 He brings a smile to nearly everyone’s face.
-That’s why a rubber ducky greets every weary traveler upon entering a guestroom at one of our properties,” says Hoagland.
+That’s why he greets every weary traveler upon entering a guestroom at one of our properties,” says Hoagland.
 “Guests tell us he ‘quacks them up.’”

-However, there was one guest who was initially unimpressed…almost disgusted.
+However, there was one guest who was initially unimpressed.
+In fact, she was almost disgusted.

 “She said she just knew the room hadn’t been cleaned and had proof.
-She marched down to the office, ducky in hand, and said a child had left his toy duck, and that was evidence enough that the room hadn’t been attended to before she checked-in,” tells Hoagland.
-“When our manager explained that our happy little mascot was in every room, the guest changed her tune and went away delighted with her new toy.”
+She marched down to the office, ducky in hand, and said a child had left his toy duck.
+Apparently, that was evidence enough that the room hadn’t been attended to before she checked-in,” tells Hoagland.
+“When our manager explained that our happy little mascot was in every room, the guest changed her tune.
+She walked away delighted with her new toy.”